Listening to digital health innovators report 2021

-When NHSX launched in July 2019, we committed to creating an environment where digital innovation could flourish.
+When NHSX launched in July 2019 (now part of the NHS Transformation Directorate), we committed to creating an environment where digital innovation could flourish.
 Since then, we have worked closely with a wide range of stakeholders to put in place the mechanisms and environment to support adoption and address key barriers that were recognised by technology companies who work with the NHS.

 It is important to acknowledge the changes to all our lives since the onset of the COVID-19 pandemic.
 Digital health has been central to our response.
 A number of technologies have been adopted very rapidly to support virtual consultations, remote monitoring, and to support the diagnosis and treatment of patients with COVID-19.
 Whilst there has been an acknowledgement of the contribution that technologies have made to support services within the pandemic - some digital programmes were paused as teams within the NHS were deployed to work on supporting patient care or vaccinations within the pandemic.